 Zoned For Success

 Polaroid exhibited at CES with great success, using a zoned display for everything from cameras and film to sunglasses.
-In addition to separate display areas for each product line, the trade show exhibit included a lounge area which attracted to remain in their sphere of influence a little longer, and it also included a staging area for product roll-out with Lady Gaga.
-Tied together with a pair of massive ribbon, screens broadcasted Polaroid’s visual branding throughout the event.
+In addition to separate display areas for each product line, the exhibit included a lounge area which invited attendees to remain in their sphere of influence a little longer.
+It also included a staging area for a product launch with Lady Gaga.
+Tied together with a pair of massive ribbon, screens broadcast Polaroid’s visual branding throughout the event.

 An Unforgettable Experience

-Blow the competition away by blowing visitors away with an outstanding experience.
+Blow the competition away by wowing visitors with an outstanding experience.
 This approach works especially well with tech and multimedia-based exhibits, like SteelSeries massive interactive game experience at the Boston Convention Center.
 The company’s goal was to introduce hard-core gamers and retailers to an astonishing seven new titles at once.
-The exhibit featured more than 100 gaming stations, which kept wait times short and kept people excited while they waited.
+The exhibit featured more than 100 gaming stations, which kept wait times short while guests waited with excitement.
 In a theater screen area, visitors also got an exclusive sneak preview of a hot upcoming release.
 Gigantic graphics surrounded the entire exhibit, which grabbed a lot of attention

 Set The Mood